 Put it this way, you don’t have to manually type in all of your level 1 spells, equipment, etc. you simply click a few buttons and the Charactermancer imports everything for you.
 It’s awesome.
 It gives us time to focus on important things, such as finding the goofiest picture possible for your character token.

 This latest update for the Charactermancer brought two things to Roll20.
 The first was the addition of one of my favorite D&D 5e books, Xanathar’s Guide to Everything.
 The second was the long-awaited update to the Charactermancer, Charactermancer Level Up, now allows you to level your character as well as create a fresh level 1 character.

 Anyone can use the 5e SRD for free in the compendium, but you can also purchase most of the D&D 5e sourcebooks to add to yours and your players’ compendiums.
 You and your players can use the compendium to drag-and-drop spells into your character sheets, look up rules on the fly, and of course, further automate character creation in the Charactermancer.

-Here’s a full list of the books that contain character creation options that are currently available for purchase on Roll20:
+Here’s a full list of the books that contain character creation options usable in the Charactermancer that are currently available for purchase on Roll20:

 Guildmaster’s Guide to Ravnica (GGtR)

 Roll20 provided us with copies of the PHB and XGtE to show how easy it is to use Charactermancer Level Up with the help of an expanded compendium.

 Only one missing is Sword Coast Adventurer’s Guide which has a large amount of its content reprinted in newer releases.
 Not to dunk too hard on the book, but it’s not sorely missed in my opinion.